Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions: Introduction

-Our first theoretical result is an approximation for the tail probability of (\ref{LR}) when there is no change.
-This approximation gives strong control on the probability of a false positive result in the sense that if there are changes, say at $0=\tau_0< \tau_1 < \ldots < \tau_M < \tau_{M+1} = m,$ the maximum of (\ref{LR}) over $n = 0, \ldots, M$ and $ \tau_n \leq i < j < k \leq \tau_{n+1}$ is stochastically smaller than the unrestricted maximum of (\ref{LR}).
-Hence, except for an event of arbitrarily small probability, any background interval $[i,k]$ where the statistic exceeds the threshold at an intermediate value of $j$ will contain at least one change-point (although it may not be close to the maximizing value of $j$).
+Our first theoretical result is an approximation for the tail probability of (\ref{maxLR}) when there is no change.
+This approximation gives strong control on the probability of a false positive result in the sense that if there are changes, say at $0=\tau_0< \tau_1 < \ldots < \tau_M < \tau_{M+1} = m,$ the maximum of (\ref{LR}) over $n = 0, \ldots, M$ and $ \tau_n \leq i < j < k \leq \tau_{n+1}$ is stochastically smaller than (\ref{maxLR}).
+Hence, except for an event of the probability evaluated asymptotically in Theorem 2.1, any background interval $(i,k)$ where the statistic exceeds the threshold at an intermediate value of $j$ will contain at least one change-point.

-Our second principal result is approximate likelihood ratio confidence regions jointly for the change-points $\{ \tau_k, k = 1, \ldots M\}$ or for the change-points and the mean values.
-A related result allows one to approximate the local power (defined below), which we find useful in helping us understand which change-points are relatively easily detected and which may be missed.
+Our second principal result is an approximate likelihood ratio confidence region jointly for the change-points $\{ \tau_k, k = 1, \ldots M\}$ or for the change-points and the mean values.
+A related result allows one to approximate the local power (cf. Section 3.2), which we find useful in helping us understand which change-points are relatively easily detected and which may be missed.